electron-vite/electron-vite-vue/README.md

 ## Overview

-This is an `Vite`-integrated `Electron` template built with simplification in mind.
+This is a `Vite`-integrated `Electron` template built with simplification in mind.

 The repo contains only the most basic files, dependencies and functionalities to ensure flexibility for various scenarios.